 The Enduring Ice Project is inspired by the philosophy that it’s possible to think like a scientist without being a scientist.
-Informed and guided by recent insights in sociology and behavioral science, the project’s experiential approach strives to ‘flip the script’ on environmental journalism.

 Beneath the Polar Sun is a fiscally sponsored documentary project of The Redford Center, a 501(c)(3) nonprofit arts organization.
 The Redford Center focuses upon environmental projects that it considers well poised for impact.
 Contributions in support of the project are payable to the Redford Center and are tax-deductible to the extent permitted by law.